It is mid-October and time to start thinking about Christmas gifts and Christmas decorations. Christmas offers a great time for creativity.

 After the book is finished fan out the pages.

-You can then leave it natural.
-Or you can embellish the tree with spray paint, glue and glitter, a star, ribbon or Christmas ball ornament at the top.
+You can leave the Christmas tree plain.
+Or, you can decorate the tree with almost anything including spray paint, glue, and glitter, a star, ribbons, pom-poms, pipe cleaners or a small Christmas ball ornament.
 The possibilities are endless.